biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 Kahn's algorithm runs in `O(|V| + |E|)`, `|E|` is the number of edges.
 For a dense graph, `|E| ~ |V|^2`, therefore our algorithm runs in `O(|V|^2)`.

-Instead of using `reorder` to sort the input range in-place, we can take an output iterator to collect the sorted sequence:
+To simplify the outputing part, instead of using `reorder` to sort the input range in-place, we can take an output iterator to collect the sorted sequence:

 ```cpp